cerulean747/Reddit-Comment-Removal/README.md

 Using both text and non-text features, my best model is also a CNN using a pretrained embedding layer, where weighted F1 is 0.971, and F1 for the removed comments class is 0.485.
 Compared to my "best" TF-IDF model using text and non-text features (logistic regression using unigrams), weighted F1 scores remained about the same, and F1 scores for the removed comments class increased by 9.2%.

-To confirm my results, I calculated confusion matrices comparing my a dummy classifier and my best TF-IDF and embedding models on the test dataset (top: Dummy Classifier,  middle: Logistic Regression using unigrams, bottom: CNN using a pretrained embedding layer)
+To confirm my results, I calculated confusion matrices comparing a dummy classifier and my best TF-IDF and embedding models on the test dataset (top: Dummy Classifier,  middle: Logistic Regression using unigrams, bottom: CNN using a pretrained embedding layer)

 **Dummy Classifier**